 You should also use any data at your disposal to investigate where your processes could be improved.
 Tracking how long tasks spend in each stage of the delivery process will enable you to identify common bottlenecks or broken processes, and subsequently help guide how your external team can support you over the long-term.
 This may include:

-Then once you’re ready to bring in your external team, it’s vital that you take the time to onboard them effectively so they can start delivering without delay.
+Once you’re ready to bring in your external team, it’s vital that you take the time to onboard them effectively so they can start delivering without delay.
 If you’re working with an experienced product acceleration team they should be able to help you scope and shape these onboarding activities, but it may well include: sharing any project or process documentation; setting aside time to interview or shadow internal team members; and providing access to analytics and other data.

 As an aside, it’s important to clearly communicate whether any particular accreditations are required (for example specific security clearance).
 This will ensure that you select an external partner that’s right for you, or give your supplier time to put the necessary actions in place before work begins.